 Is Washington Considered Tax Friendly for Retirement?
 Yes

 Notes: The closest ferry to the mainland is in Clinton, about 25 miles to the south.
 Many residents travel to Oak Harbor (10 miles) or to Anacortes (30 miles) for shopping and services.
-Coupeville has grown by 8% during the last decade, and home prices have increased by 29% within the last year.
+Coupeville has grown 5% during the last decade, and home prices have increased by 9% since last year.
 Prices in general are high because most supplies, including gas and food, arrive by ferry from the mainland.

 Recommended as a Retirement Spot?
 Yes, although the limited amenities and lack of an accredited hospital should be carefully considered.

 Washington was the 42nd state to enter the union on November 11, 1889.
 The initial state constitution proposed women's suffrage and prohibition.
 Both ideas were removed from the final document.
 Women did not gain the right to vote in the Evergreen State until 1910.

 The country's 18th largest state has six distinct geographic areas.
 The northwest corner contains the rugged Olympic Mountains.
 The Coast Range, in Washington's southwest corner, include the Willapa Hills.
 The Rocky Mountains and Cascade Mountains also cut through the state.
 The Columbia Plateau has fertile land.
 A large portion of the population lives in the Puget Sound Lowlands.
 Ports like Anacortes and Skagit have helped the state maintain its role as a leader in trade.

 West of the Cascades, the climate can be mild and humid.
 Washingtonians east of the Cascades may experience warmer summers and cooler winters.
 Annual precipitation there can be as little as six inches.
 Tornadoes and severe thunderstorms are a rarity, but coastal flooding, freezing rain, and high winds are possibilities.